-PCA P15 Painting of Shop Primed Substrates
+Painting of Shop Primed Substrates

-- 1. Scope - 1.1.
-The purpose of this standard is to establish procedures for the evaluation of shop primer applied by an entity other than the painting and decorating contractor. - 1.2.
-This standard assigns responsibilities to the various entities involved when field coating of shop primed substrates is required. - 1.3.
-This standard defines criteria to determine if the shop primer is defective. - 1.4.
-This standard assigns financial responsibilities when it is determined that the shop primer is defective. - 1.5.
-This document applies to shop primed materials including wood, hardboard, medium density fiberboard, metal, synthetics, cementitious materials, and other compositional substrates.
+- 1.1 The purpose of this Standard is to establish procedures for the evaluation of shop primer applied by an entity other than the Painting Contractor. - 1.2 This Standard identifies responsibilities of various entities involved when field coating of shop primed substrates is required. - 1.3 This Standard defines criteria to determine if the shop primer is defective. - 1.4 This document applies to shop primed materials including wood, hardboard, medium density fiberboard, metal, synthetics, cementitious materials, and other compositional substrates.

-- 2.1.
-The shop primer applied to various substrates should be in a condition ready to receive the finish coats specified. - 2.2.
-This standard applies when shop primer applied to various substrates is unsuitable for finish painting. - 2.3.
-This standard applies when remedial measures, such as sanding, stripping, and re-priming are required to be performed prior to the application of specified finish coats.
+- 2.1 The shop primer applied to various substrates should be in a condition ready to receive the finish coats specified. - 2.2 This Standard applies when shop primer applied to various substrates is unsuitable for finish painting. - 2.3 This Standard applies when remedial measures, such as sanding, stripping, and repriming are required to be performed prior to the application of specified finish coats.